paperless-ngx/paperless-ngx/docs/setup.rst

         on such a file system, paperless will not pick up new files with the default configuration.
 You will need to use ``PAPERLESS_CONSUMER_POLLING``, which will disable inotify.
 See :ref:`here <configuration-polling>`.

-6. Now head over to: https://hub.docker.com/r/jonaswinkler/paperless-ng and choose your preferred image and copy the link.
-To download this image do a `docker pull` followed by the link.
-Do this within the directory with the .yml files.
-    Depending on your network connection and CPU this will take a while.
-You have time to get a beverage.

-7. Run ``docker-compose up -d``.
-This will create and start the necessary containers, but your are not done yet!
+6. Run ``docker-compose up -d``.
+This will pull the image, create and start the necessary containers.

-8. To be able to login, you will need a super user.
+7. To be able to login, you will need a super user.
 To create it, execute the following command:

     .. code-block:: shell-session